ibm-cloud-docs/ContinuousDelivery/pipeline_build_deploy.md

 * If a specific revision is not specified, search previous stages until a stage is found that uses the same input.
 Find and use the last successfully run revision of that input.
 * If a specific revision is not specified and no other stages use the specified source as input, use the latest revision of the input.

-**Tip:** You can deploy a previous build.
+You can deploy a previous build.
 On the stage that contains the build, click **View logs and history**.
 On the page that opens, click to expand the run number and then click the build job.
 Click **SEND TO**, and select a target.
+{: tip}

 ###Adding services to apps
 You can add services to your apps and manage those services from your {{site.data.keyword.Bluemix_notm}} dashboard or the Cloud Foundry command line interface (CLI).
 You can also issue Cloud Foundry CLI commands in scripts for pipeline jobs.
 For example, you can add a service to an app in the script of a deploy job.
 For more information about adding services, see [Adding a service to your application](/docs/services/reqnsi.html#add_service).